Task-Tracker-Systems/Task-Tracker-Device/README.md

 Note, that you must build the software (using the default build configuration) before it can be simulated.

-Please refer to the simulator's documentation for instructions on how to simulate the device.
+Please refer to the documentation of the simulator for instructions on how to simulate the device.

 ## Contribute